scality/Zenko/docs/docsource/installation/install/install_xdm.rst

 From the Command Line
 *********************

-See :ref:`Command-Line Operations` to :ref:`Retrieve Access Tokens`, :ref:`Create an Account`, :ref:`Create an S3 Endpoint`, and :ref:`Generate Root User Account Access Keys`.
+See :ref:`Platform Operations` to :ref:`Retrieve Access Tokens`, :ref:`Create an
+Account`, :ref:`Create an S3 Endpoint`, and :ref:`Generate Root User Account Access Keys`.